ZacharyKim7/DocuSign-Query/Flask-MySQL/README.md

 ## Security Considerations

 - Use HTTPS in production
-- Configure HMAC signature verification for webhooks
 - Secure your DocuSign RSA private key
 - Use environment variables for sensitive configuration
 - Implement proper authentication/authorization for API endpoints
+- Consider rate limiting for sync endpoints
+- Monitor sync logs for unusual activity

 ## Dependencies